soniamontero/findmyflock-demo/README.md

 1. [Install Docker for your platform](https://store.docker.com/search?type=edition&offering=community)
 1. `docker-compose build`
 1. `docker-compose up`
+    1. This will take over the terminal window you run it in and show the output from the running containers.
+Leave this running and open up a new terminal window or tab to run subsequent commands.
-1. If you need to initialize the database, run: `docker-compose exec www bundle exec rails db:setup`
+1. If you need to initialize the database, run:
+`docker-compose exec www bundle exec rails db:setup`
 1. View site at `http://localhost:3000/`
-    - Use test accounts: `dev@example.com`, `recruiter@example.com`, and `admin@findmyflock.com` with password `password`
+    - Use test accounts: `dev@example.com`, `recruiter@example.com`, and
+    `admin@findmyflock.com` with password `password`

 ### Running tests